pegasus-isi/pegasus/doc/sphinx/manpages/pegasus-plan.rst

    Decreases the logging level.

-**-r**\ [*dirname*]; \ **--randomdir**\ [=*dirname*] Pegasus Worfklow Planner adds create directory jobs to the executable workflow that create a directory in which all jobs for that workflow execute on a particular site.
-The directory created is in the working directory (specified in the site catalog with each site).
+**-r**\ [*dirname*]; \ **--randomdir**\ [=*dirname*] Pegasus Workflow Planner adds create directory jobs to the executable workflow that create a directory on the staging sites associated with the execution sites on which the workflow executes.
+The directory created is in the working directory for the staging site (specified in the site catalog with each site).
 By default, Pegasus duplicates the relative directory structure on the submit host on the remote site.

-The user can specify this option without arguments to create a random timestamp based name for the execution directory that are created by the create dir jobs.
-The user can can specify the optional argument to this option to specify the basename of the directory that is to be created.
+   This option creates random directories based on workflow label and the workflow uuid (listed in the braindump file in the sumit directory) on the remote staging sites where data transfer jobs for the workflow are executed.
+If the basename option is set, then instead of the workflow label, the basename is used for generating the random directory name along with the workflow uuid.
+The user can also specify the optional argument to this option to specify the the relative directory that is to be created.

    The create dir jobs refer to the **dirmanager** executable that is shipped as part of the PEGASUS worker package.
 The transformation